 Dealers will repair or replace the reverse lights at no cost to customers.
 Rivian will reimburse owners who paid for their own repairs prior to the recall being issued.

 Owners of the affected vehicles will receive letters with more information by May 20, 2023.

 Is your vehicle part of this recall?

-More than 12,000 vehicles are affected by this Rivian steering recall.
-To see if your vehicle is included, run a Rivian recall check using MotorSafety’s free vehicle lookup tool.
+More than 5,000 vehicles are affected by this Rivian reverse lights recall.
+To run a Rivian recall check or check for more Rivian recalls, please use MotorSafety’s free vehicle lookup tool.